tecnico-ami/Project-Overview/README.md

 - ZIP format;
 - The mandatory file name is `CXX_WWW_HHMM_L_presentation.zip`;
 - Presentation in PDF and also in source format (e.g. PowerPoint);
-- Text file containing link(s) to download video and screenshots of the solution.
+- Text file containing link(s) to download video, photos, screenshots and other media of the solution in action.
 The links must be valid for one month, at least.
 The video can also be published in YouTube or a similar platform.